-Strategies for Reducing Your Risk of Arrest
+Strategies for Reducing Your Risk of Arrest in Brooklyn Center

 While many encounters between law enforcement officers and ordinary citizens will end in an arrest, certain scenarios or actions can increase the chance an individual will be taken into custody.
-In this blog, Minnesota criminal defense lawyers at Gerald Miller, P.A. provide suggestions that could reduce your risk of arrest in some circumstances.
+In this blog, Brooklyn Center criminal defense lawyers at Gerald Miller, P.A. provide suggestions that could reduce your risk of arrest in some circumstances.

 Law enforcement officers will usually indicate that the best way to lessen your risk of arrest is to cooperate.
 This ruse is designed to encourage you to waive your rights and consent to answering questions and allowing searches.